silverstripe/developer-docs/en/02_Developer_Guides/11_Integration/02_RSSFeed.md

 }
 ```

-[warning]
+> [!WARNING]
-As we've added a new template (PlayersRss.ss) make sure you clear your Silverstripe CMS cache.
+> As we've added a new template (PlayersRss.ss) make sure you clear your Silverstripe CMS cache.
-[/warning]

 ## API documentation